dzchilds/faap-bio-site/content/project/bgri-lola.md

 +++
 # Date this page was created.
-date = "2016-04-27"
+date = "2014-03-12"

 # Project title.
-title = "Black Grass Resistance Initiative (BGRI)"
+title = "Multiple herbicide resistance in grass weeds: moving from genes to agro-ecosystems"

 # Project summary to display on homepage.
-summary = "Multiple herbicide resistance in grass weeds: from genes to agro-ecosystems"
+summary = ""

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["weeds", "resistance"]
+tags = ["current-grant"]

 # Optional external URL for project (replaces project detail page).
 external_link = "http://bgri.info"